Untuned

 with moonrise like flowers folding

-and the last, a city with no balconies,
+and the last, in a city with no balconies,

-no homes with guitars, and no guts for strings.
+no homes with guitars, no guts for strings,

 Comments